 The enkf.
-YYYYMMDDHH/ directory contains the GFS ensemble spectral data in NEMSIO format used for data assimilation.
-The directory is from previous 6 hr forecasts.
-There are eighty files named:
+YYYYMMDDHH/ directory contains GFS ensemble spectral data in NEMSIO format used for data assimilation.
+This directory contains the 6-hr forecast from the previous cycle.
+There are 80 files named where mmm is the 3-digit ensemble member ID, which ranges from 001 to 080.

 '''

-sfg_YYYYMMDDHH_fhrhhs_mem{mmm},
+sfq_YYYYMMDDHH_fhrhhs_mem{mmm},

 '''